SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/samples/datafiles.md

 Note that this is a protected link, you will need to request access to view the list of runs.

+You can find a hook to how to read from tape files in [the MC samples page](MCproduction.md#copy-all-files-in-a-sam-definition-from-tape)

 From the run number
 --------------------